OpenDataology/website/content/en/docs/distributions/ibm/create-cluster-vpc.md

 6. Attach a public gateway

-   This step is mandatory for Kubeflow deployment to succeed, because pods need public internet access to download images.
+   This step is mandatory for OpenDataology deployment to succeed, because pods need public internet access to download images.

     - First, check if your cluster is already assigned a public gateway: